N3zo/SS13-Age-of-the-Spess-Imperium/README.md

 # SS13-Age-of-the-Spess-Imperium

  Based off NTstation13.

  Special thanks to goonstation, /tg/station, Archangel, and ntstation13.
+Along with anything else/anyone that has code in this.

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/warhammer-in-a-2d-spessmen-game/SS13-Age-of-the-Spess-Imperium.svg)](http://isitmaintained.com/project/warhammer-in-a-2d-spessmen-game/SS13-Age-of-the-Spess-Imperium "Average time to resolve an issue")